netifi/proteus-jdbc-example/README.md

 An example of using [Netifi Proteus](https://www.netifi.com/proteus.html) to retrieve data from a database using JDBC.

+The example starts a service that exposes a method to query employees in particular departments from a relational database.

 ## Prerequisites
 This example requires a running PostgreSQL database.
 Start a PostgreSQL instance as a Docker container using the following commands: